calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Impact**: High
 **Likelihood**: High
 **Description**: Lack of input validation can lead to unexpected behaviors, security vulnerabilities, and economic exploits.

+**Context**: Input validation issues are among the most common vulnerabilities in smart contracts.
+In DeFi protocols, missing validation for zero addresses or zero values can lead to economic exploits.
+In the Uranium Finance incident, improper validation allowed attackers to drain $50M+ by manipulating input parameters.
+Input validation should be your first line of defense against malicious or erroneous data.

 **Vulnerable Code**:
 ```solidity